 The authors realized that interests in land have a component in time where most of the cases can be represented with separate spatial and time attributes.
 However, integrated treatment of space and time in one internal 4D data type representation might have some benefits for future realization of 4D cadastre.
-They concluded that, time aspect disserves further attention when it deals about system development thereby contributing to the improvement of land administration.
+They concluded that, time aspect deserves further attention when it deals about system development thereby contributing to the improvement of land administration.

-2.1 Conformance Testing, Country Profile and Application of LADM

-The primary objective of ISO in the field of digital geographic information can only be achieved when data and system are tested to determine whether they are conform with relevant geographic information standard.
-ISO conformance and testing provides the concept, framework and methodology for testing and the criteria to achieve to claim conformance to ISO/TC211.
-Test methods are also addressed in this IS, but conformance testing does not include robustness testing, acceptance testing, and performance testing, as the geographic information standards does not establish requirements in these areas.
+2.1 Conformance Testing, Country Profile and Application of LADM to ISO/TC211.
+Test methods are also addressed in this IS, but conformance testing does not include robustness testing, acceptance testing, and performance testing, as the geographic information standard does not establish requirements in these areas.
 ISO 19105 provides fundamental rules for specifying abstract test suites and for defining the procedures to be followed during conformance testing.
 Conformance may be claimed for data or software products or services or by specifications including any pattern or functional standard.
 The ATS is in conformance with ISO 19105.
 The LADM defines a conceptual schema.
-Actual use of the LADM requires that an application schema, such as a country profile, is developed
+Actual use of the LADM requires that an application schema, such as a country profile, is developed [8].

-[17].
 The ISO 19105 of the draft standard specifies how to test whether a particular application schema is conformant with the LADM in terms of package and level.
-Testing whether a particular data set is conformant, this implied that checking the data set content against the corresponding conformant LADM application schema [17].
-It is important to know that the test suites of the draft international standard specify the requirements that the implementation under test has to meet some conditions in order to be conformant to this International Standard.
-For each of the test, the metadata conformity element takes one of the following values,
+Testing whether a particular data set is conformant, this implied checking the data set content against the corresponding conformant LADM application schema [8].
+It is important to know that the test suites of the international standard draft specify the requirements that the implementation under test has to meet some conditions in order to be conformant to this International Standard.
+For each of the test, the metadata conformity element takes one of the following values.